fkbenjamin/BlockChainIntro/README.md

 Here he is.
 You can see, that I found him but I didn't tell you where he is so you can go and look for yourself ;)

+Sadly, Ethereum currently isn't supporting zk-Snarks.
+But there is hope!
+They should be implemented during the Metropolis-Release.